What is fire play?

 Fire is often associated with something forbidden.
 Throughout life, one is warned about fire, about fires, injuries, loss.
 As is often the case in BDSM, it is precisely this taboo that adds to the allure.
 Additionally, in the game, it gives the Dom ultimate power.
 The possibility that permanent injuries could occur is a clear trigger for fear and adrenaline in many people.
 A fascinating mix of emotions.

 The physical sensations of fire play can also be appealing.
 Fire is bright, hot and biting.
 It can offer everything from pleasant warmth to painful burns.
 Fire can be tasted, smelled, heard, seen and felt.
 It can be used to draw traces over the skin or set fire to it.
-If you play with sensory deprivation at the same time, for example by restricting sight, hearing or movement, this game can be infinitely intensified.
+If you play with sensory deprivation at the same time, for example by restricting movement, sight or hearing, this game can be infinitely intensified.
 This creates an additional form of mind play, as a game with senses and consciousness.

 What types of fire play are there and how do I deal with them?